Ciubix8513/Licenser/README.md

 # Licenser
-A small tool to add a license notices
+A small tool to add license notices

 Note:
 The program will ignore all files with unknown file extensions